Skip to main content

 Security in VM Perspective

-This level of segmentation boundary serves as a great advantage if there are any immediate changes to be made to the underlying network configuration, which the teams can address through micro-segmentation at the network layer.
+This level of segmentation boundary is an excellent advantage if immediate changes are to be made to the underlying network configuration, which the teams can address through micro-segmentation at the network layer.

-However, on the negative side, there are some potential downsides of this security aspect in traditional VMs.
-Generation of undesired images on a larger scale and outdated images in a serialized form on a disk are some serious challenges that might arise with traditional VMs.
+However, on the negative side, this security aspect might have some potential downsides in traditional VMs.
+Generation of undesired images on a larger scale and outdated images serialized on a disk are serious challenges that might arise with traditional VMs.

 Security in Containers Perspective